 |

-Advanced Agility
+Advanced

 |

-Agility - You and your dog will be working at full height on all the
+Classes, you and your dog will be working at full height on all the

-Training sessions will work toward running full courses.
+equipment.
+Training sessions feature strings of obstacles and will work toward running full courses.
 Enrollment in the

-appropriate Level will be determined by HOT's Training Director based on the
+appropriate class level will be determined by HOT's

 Instructor's recommendations and the handler/dog's previous experience.